Augustives/clock-hands-angle/readme.md

 - Run `make up` in the root folder of the project to build and start the container
 - Run `make down` in the root folder of the project to stop the container
 - Run `make rm` in the root folder of the project to remove the container
-- Run `make test` in the root folder of the project to run the tests, you  need to have pytest installed
+- Run `make test` in the root folder of the project to run the tests, you need to have pytest installed, database needs to be online and setting an env file with the database parameters is required

 ## Urls and User:
 - Django will be available on `localhost:8000`